internet-sicherheit/Hermes/README.md

 ### Build
 Requirements: You should have gradle in version 2.4 installed!

-Yust switch to the sources folder and call:
+Switch to the sources folder and call:
 `gradle build`